 Beware the Ninth of Av!
-The most ominous date on the Jewish calendar, the date that marks the destruction of the First and Second Temple, is coming up this weekend.
+At sunset on Wednesday, the most ominous date on the Jewish calendar, the date that marks the destruction of the First and Second Temple.

-The Jewish fast day of Tish’ah B’Av (תשעה באב) will be observed this weekend.
+The Jewish fast day of Tish’ah B’Av (תשעה באב) is observed starting at sunset tonight.
 This is the most solemn of the seven fast days on the Jewish calendar.
 It concludes the Three Weeks of Sorrow which began with the Fast of Tammuz.

 “…these three weeks are marked by a renewed call for teshuvah (repentance), and the weekly readings from the prophets all warn the people about imminent judgment from heaven….
 Tish’ah B’Av is generally regarded as the saddest day of the Jewish year (even sadder than Yom Kippur) since it was on this date that both the First and Second Temples were destroyed and the Jewish people were forced into exile.”

 Not only were both Temples destroyed on the Ninth of Av, but the following tragedies also occurred:

 Coincidence?
 I don’t think so.
 God continues to use His calendar as a “sign” (Gen 1:14) that He’s in control of human events.
 That history is His story.